Pacific Gas and Electric Company: Liability

-State law follows a principle of "inverse condemnation" for wildfire liability, which means that utilities are held responsible for damages resulting from any fire caused by their equipment, even if their maintenance on equipment and surrounding vegetation was done to standards.
+The state's constitution enshrined a principle of "inverse condemnation" for wildfire liability, which means that utilities are held responsible for damages resulting from any fire caused by their equipment, even if their maintenance on equipment and surrounding vegetation was done to standards.
+California's interpretation of inverse condemnation is unique; the tenet is applied in other states, usually to government entities that damage private property when engaged in a public service, but California's courts have ruled the principle can be applied to utilities.
+This means that the utilities are held liable for damage, even if they comply with all of California's strict energy-related rules.

 This policy resulted in $30B of liability for PG&E from the 2017 & 2018 fires and drove it to bankruptcy proceedings.

 In July 2019, a new $21 billion wildfire trust fund was created to pay for damages from future wildfires, started with a 50-50 balance of utility and customer monies and also reduced the liability threshold for utilities to where customers must prove negligence before companies are held liable.

 Undergrounding

-As of 2019, Public utilities in the state of California have a total of 26,000 miles of high voltage transmission lines, and 240,000 miles of distribution lines.
-Distribution lines bring electricity directly to homes; two thirds of them statewide are above ground.
+As of 2019, public utilities in the state of California have a total of 26,000 miles of high voltage transmission lines, and 240,000 miles of distribution lines.
+Distribution lines bring electricity directly to consumers; two-thirds statewide are above ground.

 For transmission lines, the cost of undergrounding is about $80 million per mile while for distribution lines, the cost of underground lines is about $3 million per mile, compared to overhead lines at about $800,000 per mile.

 The state's largest utility, PG&E, has 107,000 miles of distribution lines, 81,000 miles of which are overhead.
 The cost in 2019 to convert all of PG&E's overhead distribution lines to underground lines would cost a total of $240 billion, or $15,000 per PG&E customer.
 (This cost estimate is only for distribution lines, not the higher voltage transmission lines.)